Privacy Act 1988 (Cth)

 - required under compulsion of law or provided in co-operation with any governmental authority; or

-Bell Legal Group may use or disclose your personal information for the purpose for which it was collected including where you would reasonably expect us to use or disclose your personal information.
-We may also subject to confidentiality provisions disclose your personal information to third parties, including barristers, our advisers, third party service providers and consultants.
+Bell Legal Group may use or disclose your personal information for the purpose for which it was collected, including where you would reasonably expect us to use or disclose your personal information.
+We may also, subject to confidentiality provisions, disclose your personal information to third parties, including barristers, our advisers, third party service providers and consultants.
 The countries in which overseas specialists are located will depend on the circumstances.
-We will only disclose your personal information overseas with your express or implied consent.
+We will only disclose your personal information to overseas parties with your express or implied consent.

 We may use the personal information we collect from you to contact you and provide you with updated information about Bell Legal Group in relation to events or to provide you with other information about our services.
 If you do not wish to receive such information, please notify us at the contact details below.

-Bell Legal Group takes reasonable steps to ensure the personal information it collects is accurate, up to date and complete.
-You also have the right to request access to your personal information and to request its correction or update.
-You may contact us via: Nicole Anderson, Privacy Officer, (07) 5597 3366, Level 4, 91 Upton Street, Bundall QLD 4217, email@example.com.
+Bell Legal Group takes reasonable steps to ensure the personal information it collects is accurate, up-to-date and complete.
+You have the right to request access to your personal information and to request its correction or update.
+You may contact us via: Nicole Anderson, Privacy Officer, (07) 5597 3366, Level 5, 140 Bundall Road, Bundall QLD 4217, email@example.com.